skrey/yellow-extensions/source/publish/README.md

 First increase the version number in your PHP code, then publish your extension at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php publish` followed by a folder.
 This will update all necessary files.
 Upload your changes to GitHub and create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) for `datenstrom/yellow-extensions`.

-The first time you will be asked for your GitHub directory.
+The first time you will be asked for your source code directory.
 Use your GitHub account, [fork the official repository](https://github.com/datenstrom/yellow-extensions) and store a copy on your hard disk.
-You can configure the directory with `UpdateExtensionDirectory` in file `system/settings/system.ini`.
+You can configure the directory with `UpdateSourceCodeDirectory` in file `system/settings/system.ini`.

 ## Examples